 I’m not arguing that “the world right now” isn’t scary, but rather that it’s always been scary, we just weren’t around to see it, or if we were, we weren’t aware of it, for a multitude of reasons.
 Reckoning with horror and the unknown have always been a part of life, and in essence what we’ve been experiencing for the last decade+ is simply Leeloo Dallas Multipass googling “war” and going comatose.
 My aim here is to suggest that, if you’ve ever considered your life to be “ok”, then it still is, or at least it hasn’t suddenly stopped being that way because you became aware of something that was already taking place.
-To offer a personal example: I grew up in a particularly violent area, and when I was in 6th grade, a beheaded body was found four doors down from my house, sprawled out on the sidewalk.
+To offer a personal example: I grew up in a particularly violent area, and when I was in 6th grade, a beheaded body was found sprawled out on the sidewalk one morning, four doors down from my house.
 As we all soon discovered, one of the local gangs had decided to “send a message” to their rivals by snatching one of their members and executing him, leaving his body at the end of my street and his head a couple blocks away, on his parents’ doorstep.
-This was, obviously, an unthinkably terrible event, to say the least, but it doesn’t negate the reality of my own experience, of having grown up in a loving home, of having survived, of my childhood having been a good one.
-The skill is to be able to allow both to be real - that unfortunate man really did get killed, really was dismembered and left like trash on the side of the road, and I really did have a nice family and a warm home in which to grow.
-My childhood’s “ok-ness” can’t undo the horror of that poor soul’s end, nor does his horrific death invalidate my experience.
+This was, obviously, a horrific event, to say the least, but it doesn’t negate the reality of my own experience, of having grown up in a loving home, of having survived, of my childhood having been, essentially, a good one.
+The skill is to be able to allow both to be real - that unfortunate man really did get killed, really was decapitated and left like trash on the side of the road, and I really did have a nice family and a warm home in which to grow up.
+My childhood’s “ok-ness” can’t undo the horror of that poor soul’s end, nor does his death invalidate my experience.
 They are both real, both accurate, both eternal.

 I’d really like someone to find me some specific examples of these misty and romantic “certain times”.
 I’m only half being a dick here - I really would like to know what people would offer as examples, and I’d be very interested to see if any of those examples amounted to anything more than “childhood”.
 As far as I can tell, that’s ultimately what we’re saying with this stuff: “I used to be young, and untroubled, but then I got older, and became troubled”.
 When I think back to, say, 1995, it does indeed seem like a more reassuring and light-hearted time, but I have to remind myself that that’s because I was a kid.
 As long as I got my homework done in time to watch The Simpsons, I was

-- no bills to pay, no cars to drive, no elections to vote in, no retirement to plan for.
+- no bills to pay, no cars to drive, no elections to vote in, no retirement to worry about.
 The horrors on TV were nothing more than movies I didn’t want to watch, the OJ Simpson trial merely an annoyance for its constant preempting of the true Simpsons.

 I’m not suggesting that “everything is fine”, in that trite, wookish way, nor am I saying that our current issues not being “novel” means that there’s “nothing to be concerned about” with the ‘rona, et al. I do, however, feel myself constantly looking around in bewilderment saying, “have we really forgotten about AIDS?”
-It seems to me that we never fully understood how devastatingly unprecedented (to us the word of the day) that virus was, and I’d argue that this was simply because, so long as you weren’t a homosexual man and/or a heroin addict, you could say to yourself that it didn’t affect you.
-If one is inclined to see the certifiably evil utterances coming out of the Trvmp camp as being new and novel, I’d suggest reflecting on some of the particularly inhuman pronouncements issued by various members of British government in response to AIDS:
+It seems to me that we never fully understood how devastatingly unprecedented (to use the word of the day) that virus was, and I’d argue that this was simply because, so long as you weren’t a homosexual man and/or a user of intravenous narcotics, you could say to yourself that it didn’t affect you.
+If one is inclined to see the undeniably evil utterances coming out of the Trvmp camp as being new and novel, I’d suggest reflecting on some of the particularly inhuman pronouncements issued by various members of British government in response to AIDS:

 “If you want a queer for a neighbour, vote Labour.” - Conservative party campaign slogan, 1985